intltechventures/Consulting.Project.Tools/templates/HighLevelDesign.md

-A General Purpose Template for the structure of a High-Level Design document (HLD)
+High-Level Design Doc (HLD) - General Purpose
 ====

 Rationale: Numerous times, in my travels as a consultant, I've encountered organizations in which there is no established standard/template for what should be included in an HLD.
 Quite often (even in organizations that ostensibly have a template), the artifacts that architects and engineers produce devolve into a Wild Wild West of anything-goes.
 Consistency engenders repeatability - which can help reduce variabillity in quality - and thus, a worthy goal.